ctory1/CardShop/README.md

 # CardShop

-# The Goal:
+## The Goal:
-Create software for our cardshop business that advertises cards visually on a screen
+Create software for our cardshop business that advertises cards visually on a screen.